ssyevuo/interactive-shopping-list/README.md

 ## Setup and Installation
 1. Clone the repository (git clone)
 2. navigate to the projects folder (cd)
-3. open the index.html file in your web application that is chrome, mozilla etc.
+3. open the index.html file in your web application such as Chrome, Mozilla etc.

 ## License
 This project is licensed under the **MIT License.**